 Power headroom reports (PHR) are needed to provide support for power-aware packet scheduling.
 In NR, three types of reporting are supported: a first one for PUSCH transmission, a second one for PUSCH and PUCCH transmission in an LTE Cell Group in EN-DC (see TS 37.340 [21]) and a third one for SRS transmission on SCells configured with SRS only.
 In case of CA, when no transmission takes place on an activated SCell, a reference power is used to provide a virtual report.
 Power headroom reports are transmitted using MAC signalling.

+Power Management Maximum Power Reduction reports (P-MPR, see TS 38.101-2 [35]) are needed to ensure that UE complies with the Maximum Permissible Exposure (MPE) exposure regulation for FR2, which is set for limiting RF exposure on human body.
+P-MPR reports due to FR2 MPE are transmitted using MAC signalling.